carpentries/feeds.carpentries.org/README.md

 # AMY Data Feeds

-This is a Jekyll repo for taking YAML Data from AMY and converting it to the JSON and GeoJSON formats used to show workshop and instructor data on The Carpentries website.
+This is a Jekyll repo for taking YAML Data from AMY and converting it to the JSON, GeoJSON and ICS formats used to show dynamic workshop and instructor data on The Carpentries website.

 ## Usage